tpriyanshu90/tpriyanshu90/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi Devs👋 ![Total Views](https://views.whatilearened.today/views/github/tpriyanshu/tpriyanshu.svg)
 I am a professional Software Engineer and Full Stack Web Developer.
 I enjoy working on latest techs and love solving problems in the field of web development.
-I am a level-2 seller at Fiverr and a Top Rated seller at UpWork.
+I have been a level-2 seller at Fiverr and a Top Rated seller at UpWork.
 So, yes I have solved various problems of my clients using my skills.

 For more information about me (and a whole lot of mysteries), check out my [portfolio](https://tpriyanshu.bitbucket.io)